Microsoft encourages 'strong cyber hygiene' in light of increasing Russian cyberattacks

 It's been ramping up since then, but Microsoft is offering a plan to combat the coming cyberattacks.
 "Throughout the winter and into 2023, we will be working with our customers and in support of democracies to: Detect … Disrupt … Defend … Deter," it says.

-The post signs off with a suggestion that, for its customers, it "encourages the use of strong cyber hygiene and the latest detection and response technology to reduce vulnerabilities to and recover from cyberattacks," which can be found in the 2022 Digital Defense report
+The post signs off with a suggestion that, for its customers, it "encourages the use of strong cyber hygiene and the latest detection and response technology to reduce vulnerabilities to and recover from cyberattacks," which can be found in the 2022 Digital Defense report.

 Screw sports, Katie would rather watch Intel, AMD and Nvidia go at it.
-Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been demystifying tech and science—rather sarcastically—for three years since.
-She can be found admiring AI advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
-She's been heading the PCG Steam Deck content hike, while waiting patiently for her chance to upload her consciousness into the cloud.
+Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been rambling about games, tech and science—rather sarcastically—for four years since.
+She can be found admiring technological advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
+Right now she's waiting patiently for her chance to upload her consciousness into the cloud.